deragon/hdtools/.env/docs/linux/docker.md

   docker info # Shows all sort of info about the docker eco-system on the host.

-  docker -f logs nifi # Equivalent of a tail, but it scrolls from the beginning
+  docker logs -f "${CONTAINER}" # Equivalent of a tail, but it scrolls from the beginning

   # Enable / Disable docker container at host bootup.